 - Also, there's Thomas having sex with a woman with heart failure.
 Clearly that could not have ended badly.

 - Designated Hero: Thomas' actions seem very stalkerish, bizarre, and just plain unsettling throughout the course of the movie.
 Not to mention that he committed two felonies and in the end killed himself.

 - Esoteric Happy Ending: The film attempting to portray Thomas' sacrifice by killing suicide so that he donates everything he has to people in need as a happy ending.

 - Family-Unfriendly Aesop: Killing yourself is good, if you donate your organs.
 Also, to make sure your organs go to the right people, impersonate a member of the IRS to stalk them.
 Preferably a family member so they do not report you to the police.

 - Not standing up to a torrent of abuse from a total stranger is unarguable evidence that you are a good person.

-- Fridge Horror: One of the people Thomas helps is a poor woman who has been suffering mistreatment at the hands of her abusive partner, he helps her by giving his fancy house next to the beach to her and her children to live in it.
-Thinking it a little bit through, he just left a big and expensive house to a person who's very likely she doesn't have the means to maintain it; worse, this woman already has a history of breaking up and returning with her abusive partner.
+- Fridge Horror: One of the people Thomas helps is a poor woman who has been suffering mistreatment at the hands of her abusive partner; he helps her by giving his fancy house next to the beach to her and her children to live in it.
+Thinking it a little bit through, he just left a big and expensive house to a person who very likely doesn't have the means to maintain it; worse, this woman already has a history of breaking up and returning with her abusive partner.
 Chances are this isn't going to end well.

 - Glurge: The movie tries to make suicide into a moral victory.